complycube/complycube-react-native-sdk/README.md

     {
         name: 'consent',
         heading: 'Terms of Service',
-        message: 'At our company, we are committed to protecting the privacy and security of our users.
-This privacy policy explains how...', },
+        message: 'At My company, we are committed to protecting the privacy and security of our users.
+This privacy policy explains how we collect, use, and protect...', },
       ...
   ]